MonoidMusician/blog/sources/reformed_oop.md

 [Even lifecycle/RAII can be decoupled from an “object” and a “class”.](resource_acquisition.html)

 Iʼve been experimenting with a different approach that simply seems cleaner.
-Less noise, fewer inconsequential details to worry about^[no worrying about function vs method calls, when to use `this`{.purescript}, whether to use getters+setters, …], more flexibility.
+Less noise, fewer inconsequential details to worry about^[no worrying about function vs method calls, when to use `this`{.purescript}, whether to use getters+setters or mutate a plain member (no!) or use explicit get and set methods, …], more flexibility.
+More coherence.

 [OOP]{t=} sort of developed from the perspective of C turning into C++: it started with passing mutable struct pointers to individual global functions, and then C++ organized these “members” and “methods” into a class.
 The class also provided constructors and a destructor to manage the lifecycle of its data.^[Java took it further and said there is no function, only class, which was an ugly mistake.]

-Things were a bit different with JavaScript and Python, for example, but they still sort of ended up in the same place.
+Things were a bit different with Python and especially JavaScript, for example, but they still sort of ended up in the same place.

 While organization is nice, this is too much living under one roof.

 Remember how we used to do private members in JavaScript?
-Before JavaScript had `class`{.javascript} syntax and `#privateField`{.javascript}s, the constructor had to use its local scope to store private variables, and bind closures that can access them.
+Before JavaScript had `class`{.javascript} syntax and `#privateField`{.javascript}s, the constructor (a plain function! but called with `new`{.javascript}) had to use its local scope to store private variables, and bind closures that can access them.

 Why not push this to its limit?
 A constructor doesnʼt even need `this`{.javascript}, it can just return a record (Plain Old JavaScript Object) of closures linked together by their shared scope.

 In fact, this is what Iʼve been doing in PureScript.

-Since PureScript has row types (enabling anonymous records), I donʼt need to foreign import types for objects: I just declare their interface and import a single function that creates a new instance of that interface.
+Since PureScript has row types (enabling anonymous records), I donʼt need to foreign import types for foreign objects: I just declare their interface and import a single function that creates a new instance of that interface.

 While pure functional programming is a good fit for immutable data, I think this barebones-OOP style is an easier approach for mutable data, resources that change under effects.

-And it is multi-paradigm: it fits great in PureScript, probably is workable in Haskell without anonymous records, but it also works great in JavaScript, probably Python – who knows where it could lead, new languages perhaps?
+And it is multi-paradigm: it fits great in PureScript, probably is workable in Haskell without anonymous records, but it also works great in JavaScript, probably Python – who knows where it could lead, new languages perhaps?^[Yes please!
+But thatʼs not for this post.]

 ## Records of Closures